johnbayko/hicp/docs/python_hicp.rst

     An arbitrary integer identifying the selection item.

 text
-    Can be the text ID of the string to display for the item, or a string.
-If it's a string, and the ``hicp`` parameter is specified, then the text is added to the ``hicp`` object and the text ID is taken from that.
+    Can be the text ID of the text to display for the item, a string, or a list of string, group, and subgroup tuples.
+If it's a string or list of tuples, and the ``hicp`` parameter is specified, then the string or tuples are added to the ``hicp`` object and the text ID is taken from that.

 hicp